xyzhou1534/DOQD/README.md

 ## 📖 Overview

-**DNNOM** (Dual Nonconvex and Nonsmooth Optimization Models) is a robust hybrid-sampling framework designed to tackle the joint challenge of **class imbalance** and  **label noise** .
-Unlike traditional heuristic resampling (like SMOTE or Random Undersampling), DNNOM treats sampling as a formal optimization problem.
-The flowchart for **DNNOM** is as follows.
+**DOQD** (Decoupled Optimization of Sampling Quantities and Synthetic Feature Distributions) is a robust hybrid-sampling framework designed to tackle the joint challenge of **class imbalance** and  **label noise** .
+Unlike traditional heuristic resampling, DOQD treats sampling as a formal optimization problem.
+The flowchart for **DOQD** is as follows.

 ![flowchart](__pycache__/figs/flowchart.png)